Topic: Administrative state

 More on: Administrative state

-Many episodes focus on recent Supreme Court rulings, such as the overturning of the Chevron Deference doctrine, which had previously granted federal agencies broad authority to interpret and enforce laws through regulations.
-This shift is seen by some as a significant blow to the power of the administrative state The Fishermen Who Could End Federal Regulation as We Know It.
+Several episodes delve into the Supreme Court case Loper Bright v.
+Raimondo, which overturned the Chevron deference doctrine, a legal precedent that had granted federal agencies broad authority to interpret and enforce regulations.
+This ruling is seen as a significant blow to the administrative state by those who view it as an unelected and unaccountable bureaucracy.

 All Episodes